owenbcoding/my-resources/README.md

 # My-Resources
-This is a list of the websites I use on a daily bases.
+This is a list of the websites I use on a daily basis.
-I made this list so I can share with fellow developers I hope you enjoy :).
+I made this list so I can share with fellow developers I hope you enjoy it :).
-I Try to look for as many free stuff as possible to help people who are struggeling.
+I Try to look for as many free stuff as possible to help people who are struggling.
-But there are lots of stuff you can pay for also for thats not that expensive.
+But there are a lot of stuffs you can pay for also for thats not that expensive.
 I will also be updating this repo regularly so stay tuned!.

 # Table of Context